radzionc/increaser/prompts/context.md

 ## Principles

 The "Principles" page consists of two sub-pages: "My principles" and "Principle ideas."
-The "My principles" page has two tabs: "Principles" and "Categories".
-On the principles page user can add, edit, and delete principles which consist of a name, description, and a category.
+The "My principles" page has two tabs: "Principles" and "Categories."
+On the principles page, the user can add, edit, and delete principles, which consist of a name, description, and category.
 On the categories page, the user can add, edit, and delete categories.
-The category consists of a name and an emoji, e.g., Health, Relationships, Work.
-The "Principle ideas" page consists of a list of suggested principles for a fulfilling life, categorized into different categories.
+A category consists of a name and an emoji.
+The "Principle ideas" page consists of a list of suggested principles for a fulfilling life, categorized into health, marriage, work, mindset, and finances that the user can add to their principles.

 ## Features